 Camp Routine

-Water was produced on route using a pump operated by one deep cycle battery, 3 filters and an Ultra violet light.
+Water was produced en route using a pump operated by one deep-cycle battery, 3 filters and an Ultraviolet light.
 A small amount of chlorine was also used.
 With the Little Colorado flooding and adding a huge amount of sediment to the water, the water remained coloured for the duration of the trip.
 It was allowed to settle overnight before filtering and UV treatment.

-All food was well cooled using 80 pounds of dry ice.
-Meat had to be thawed before use on day 14.
+All food was well-cooled using 80 pounds of dry ice.
+The meat had to be thawed before use on day 14.
 Most food not eaten at each meal was discarded (meat left over from dinner was often breakfast or lunch the next day).

 What follows is a day-by-day guide to our trip.